 In the internal description of an application, a single representation of an architectural view cannot meet the eyes of all associated various skilled stakeholders (Management, Infrastructure Operators, Product Managers, Developers, Business Executors).

-Every stakeholder is only interested in some part of software design information.
+Each stakeholder is only interested in a portion of the software information.

 Philippe Kruchten defined 4+1 Views Model to capture the description of Software Implementation or Architecture into multiple concurrent views.